-This is also the time where you would get the first look at you family, friends, neighbors (and even arch nemesis) strutting out their glamorous looks for Aidilfitri.
+This is also the time where you would get the first look at your family, friends, neighbours (and even arch-nemesis) strutting out their glamorous looks for Aidilfitri.

 Paying Zakat Fitrah

 Zakat is the act of giving charity or alms to the poor.
-It is considered to be one of the main pillars in the Islamic faith.
+It is considered to be one of the main pillars of the Islamic faith.

-The act of paying Zakat Al-Fitr or Zakat Fitrah is mandatory to all Muslims (man or woman) if they can afford to do so.
+The act of paying Zakat Al-Fitr or Zakat Fitrah is mandatory for all Muslims (man or woman) if they can afford to do so.

 It is encouraged for Muslims to pay the Zakat Fitrah before the end of the morning Eid Prayer as the principle behind the collection is to be used and distributed to the needy in order to aid them during the festive period of Aidilfitri.